 Type One

-Idealistic and conscientious, and rooted in a strong sense of right and wrong, the Reformer prioritizes doing things "right" with discipline and determination, forfeiting instant gratification in favor of greater gains down the road.
-Ones excel at optimization and streamlining, but they struggle with relaxation and accepting imperfections.
+Idealistic and conscientious, and rooted in a strong sense of right and wrong, Reformers prioritize doing things "right" with discipline and determination, forfeiting instant gratification in favor of greater gains down the road.
+They excel at optimization and streamlining, but they may have difficulty with relaxation and accepting imperfections.

 Strengths:

-Organized, efficient, hardworking, encourages the growth of others, values justice and fairness, morally driven, independent
+Organized, efficient, hardworking, encourages the growth of others, values fairness, morally driven, independent

 How I see the World

-According to the Myers-Briggs Type Indicator (MBTI), each individual can be classified according to four dichotomies:
+The Myers-Briggs Type Indicator (MBTI) classifies every individual according to four dichotomies:

 According to data, Architects (INTJs) are "one of the rarest – and one of the most capable – personality types" due to their rationality and wit.
 They pride themselves on intellectual individuality and have a knack for knowing when someone is being disingenuous.
 Architects have also been known to get impatient.